BirchKwok/lynsedb/README.md

 - Named vector fields for multimodal records, such as text and image embeddings on the same item.
 - Sparse vector search for feature-weight retrieval.
-- BM25 text search over metadata fields.
+- BM25 search over metadata fields.
 - Hybrid search with vector and text candidates.
 - `ResultView` return objects with NumPy arrays plus list, JSON, and dataframe conversion helpers.